E3V3A/MMM-FlightsAbove/README.md

         header: "Flights Above",          // The module header text, if any.
 Use: "" to remove.
         compassHeading: true,             // Use a compass direction (NSWE) for the of heading indicator ("45" vs "NE")
         updateInterval: 180,              // [s] Radar scan/ping/update period in secodns [default 3 min]
-        //maxItems: 10,                   // MAX Number of planes to display [default is 10]
+        maxItems: 10,                     // MAX Number of planes to display [default is 10]
         // The geographical (map) Boundary-Box (BB), from within planes will be shown are given by:
         // the maximim Lat/Lon edges of: [N-lat, W-lon, S-lat, E-lon] - all in decimal degrees.
         radarBBox: [-8.20917,114.62177,-9.28715,115.71243], // "DPS" (Bali Airport) [default]